Understanding Hip Dysplasia in Dogs: Navigating Your Pet’s Health Journey

 Symptoms of Hip Dysplasia in Dogs: Recognizing the Signs

 Hip dysplasia typically develops in young dogs as they grow, with signs potentially appearing as early as six weeks old or not until they reach two years of age.
 Each dog is unique, so it’s essential to monitor your pet’s condition closely.
 Consult your veterinarian if you observe:

 - Decreased activity

 - Struggles to stand up in the morning

 - Lameness in the hind legs

 - Hip pain and sensitivity

-Genetic and environmental factors may play a part in your dog’s likelihood of developing hip dysplasia, including:
+Both genetic predisposition and environmental factors can contribute to a dog’s likelihood of developing hip dysplasia, including: